sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 # Camel: stay awhile and listen

-Camel is a generic _source_ and _sink_ connector, that can be used to create complex pipelines of events publishing/consuming.
+Camel is a generic _sources_ and _sinks_ connector, that can be used to create complex pipelines of events publishing/consuming.
 It has a support for absolutely every possible source or sink (files, messages queues, sockets, aws, ftp, mail, irc, and [more more more](https://camel.apache.org/components.html)).
 Here, we're just going to talk about the JMX part.